 Security is not expensive

-Deviant behavior on your network
+Deviant behaviour on your network

-To properly protect your organization, it is necessary to monitor the traffic on your workplaces and cloud environment for suspicious behavior.
-“With firewalls, network detection and virus scanners, you actually build a thick wall around your organization, but – certainly in the past year – people are working more and more from home or remotely, so that thick wall makes little sense,” says Kuijpers.
+To properly protect your organisation, it is necessary to monitor the traffic on your workplaces and cloud environment for suspicious behavior.
+“With firewalls, network detection and virus scanners, you actually build a thick wall around your organisation, but – certainly in the past year – people are working more and more from home or remotely, so that thick wall makes little sense,” says Kuijpers.
 “Monitoring can be compared to a security camera.
 Cyber attacks are becoming more sophisticated and if a cyber criminal has already stolen his login codes from an employee, he can enter your network undetected.
 The only way to detect that is when you see something or someone on a 'camera' that doesn't belong there.
 That is how it works with monitoring.”
-By analyzing a multitude of data sources, a security specialist can look for suspicious patterns and abnormal behavior on your network.
+By analysing a multitude of data sources, a security specialist can look for suspicious patterns and abnormal behaviour on your network.
 In this way, your digital systems can be protected against external threats.

 What can your IT supplier do?